-On the page you can dive into the world of stories from Saimaa Geopark`s area.
-More stories are added during the summer and autumn.
+Here you can dive into the world of stories and historical details from Saimaa Geopark`s area.

 Sulkava Rowing Race – rowing around the isle of Partalansaari

 Even as a child, Kauko admired the beauty of Partalansaari.
 As a little boy, sitting on a seine shore, he heard a story about somebody rowing around Partalansaari.
 It had taken from sun set to sun rise.

 The boy was left with a great deal to ponder, as the island was big and the summer night short.